Wednesday, April 28, 2010

 But then at mile 25, cramp hit my left hamstring - Ouch!
 I could not move.
 Passionate yells of encouragement came from the crowd - I did not look, I just re-focused.
 20 seconds later I was slowly jogging again, albeit in great pain.
 I could do it.

-But then 600 yards from the finish line, cramp appeared in leg number two, but through resolve and pure determination, I gritted my teeth and pushed through the pain to reach the finish line in a respectable first marathon
+But then 600 yards from the finish line, cramp appeared in leg number two, but through resolve and pure determination, I gritted my teeth and pushed through the pain to reach the finish line in a respectable first marathon time of 4 hours, 12 minutes and 17 seconds.

 Full details of my time are here.

+What an amazing physical and emotional experience.
 Painful?
 Yes.
 But I loved every moment of it.
 It was worth the £5788(as I write) raised for the British Heart Foundation.
 Thank you for all the wonderful donations I received from all across the world!

 But would I do it again?